BryanNilsen/Prept/README.md

 So far we have cloned this repo, created a new repo and pushed up our copy and you should see the code on GitHub.

 launch json server:
-navigate to api directory and launch json-server -p 5000 -w db.json
+navigate to api directory and launch json-server: `json-server -p 5000 -w db.json`

 run app
 npm start to run app